How do I attach a

 Once a cookbook exceeds 1,000 recipes, it begins a second listing of the next 1,000 recipes and so on.
 Each 1,000 recipe list is in alphabetical order, but I would like to know if there is any way to see all recipes in one list, or to reorder the entire cookbook to alphabetize across these 1,000 recipe boundaries.

 Yes, in NYC 5.46 and higher (see latest version ), there is an option in Tools...
 Options...
-Cookbooks... where you can increase the size of the recipe list sort buffer to display all recipes alphabetized together.
+Cookbooks tab... where you can increase the size of the recipe list sort buffer to display all recipes alphabetized together.
 If you have a fast machine, set it high (5,000-30,000); if you have a slow computer, set it low (1,000-5,000).
-The lowest setting of 1000 recipes is the default.
+The setting of 5000 recipes is the default.

 @@@@@